 Drink More Water

 Stretching should be done while being hydrated.
 Water, not urine or sweat, is the primary kind of bodily fluid lost.
 Dehydration causes additional fluid to be taken into the bloodstream rather than being eliminated by the kidneys, which might make you feel dizzy after a while.
+Try to drink extra water every day if your diet is deficient in water or if you feel a little dizzy after a long stretch.

 Take Breaks In Between